 Lunch and Learn Education Sessions

-Join Disability Rights South Dakota Legal Director, Brandy Rhead and SD Parent Connection staff, Lisa Merchen, for discussion on guardianship and guardian alternatives.
+Disability Rights South Dakota Legal Director, Brandy Rhead and SD Parent Connection staff, Lisa Merchen, discuss guardianship and guardian alternatives.

 An Introduction to Teachwell Solutions Co-op: Teachwell Solutions is a community service organization created by South Dakota public schools.
 Join our session to learn about Teachwell s 30-year history and hear about the fresh ideas were rolling out to support students in post-pandemic learning environments.
 Well focus specifically on supporting students with behavior challenges and helping high school students with disabilities prepare for life after high school.
 This is your time, so we'll be sure to leave plenty of room for you to ask questions, give suggestions and find out more!
 Presenters: Joan Frevik, Julie Large, Tyler Anderson and Terri Jensen, Teachwell Solutions